-The importance of cognitive processes is strengthened by Durlauf's 'membership theory'.
-Durlauf (2002) argues that group membership means the attribution of characteristics to an individual by other members of a society.
-These attributes may be internalised by the recipient.
+The importance of cognitive processes is strengthened by Durlauf's 'membership theory' (Durlauf 2002): group membership means the attribution of characteristics to an individual by other members of a society, and these attributes may be internalised by the recipient.
 If these attributes are negative - for example, prejudices - beliefs of outsiders constitute a given group and become beliefs held by that group.
-Endogeneising beliefs emphasises how beliefs may so often perpetuate poverty.
+Endogeneising beliefs emphasize how beliefs may so often perpetuate poverty.
 This is shown by the well-known example of the normative construction of race that induces an internalised stigma with inhibiting effects on individuals (on African-Americans, Loury 2001).